byxor/snake5js/README.md

 # snake5js
-A snake clone written with p5.js with time constraints
+A snake game written in 35 minutes using a framework (p5.js) I'd never used before.
+Enjoy.